TheDarknessStar/TTF2-MonarchUpgradeHide/README.md

 # TTF2-MonarchUpgradeHide
-Emperor upgrade tips to hide mods
+Hide upgrade tips when your Regal Titan 3 upgrades are complete